erictuvesson/typescript-things/notes/generic-extends-empty-class.md

+# Duck typing

 Not sure what the purpose of this is, but something that can cause some headache if you don't understand it.

+This is the same when you are using interfaces.

+Coming from C# this is very confusing at first, with [Enable type parameter lower-bound syntax (#14520)](https://github.com/microsoft/TypeScript/issues/14520) this should be solved.

+I see a lot of benefits from duck typings in this case, just in more cases I want to be specific in types.

 ### Correct, we are happy with this:
 The problem is that `Test1Options` is required to have content to be able to inherit it.